Learning to heal without guilt after a heart attack

 That’s exactly how it felt for me.
 Rest didn’t feel healthy or restorative.
 It felt wrong.
 Uncomfortable.
 Almost like weakness.

-This blog reflects on that difficult early stage — when your body needs stillness, but your mind hasn’t learned how to trust it yet.
+This insight reflects on that difficult early stage — when your body needs stillness, but your mind hasn’t learned how to trust it yet.

 The Struggle to Sit Still